jkingharman/careers_group_scraper/README.md

 * VCR so I can mock web requests.
 * Rspec so I can test.

-## Challenges ##
+## Any challenges? ##

 * __Scraping job details__.
-I couldn't find a HTML pattern that would allow scraping everything in one fell css selection.
+I couldn't find a HTML pattern that would allow scraping everything in one fell CSS selection.
 The div I hit missed two details: job description and title.
 I omitted these because I felt another selection would mean code bloat.
 But I'm not sure this was wise.
-However the scraped data is used, those details are important commercially.
+However the scraped data is used those details are important commercially.

 * __Scraping links__.
 How to get links from all listings?
 Capybara perhaps.
 But programmatically clinking around felt clunky.
-I realised I could exploit pagination: I could simply increment the listing url's page number.
-But this raised a new issue, namely: when to stop?
+I realised I could use pagination.
+I could simply increment the listing URL's page number.
+But this raised a new issue: when to stop?
 I looked for a pattern — something like a 'last page' attribute on a next button — but found nothing.
-And so my stopping condition is arbitrary (I stop incrementing on page twenty).
+And so my stopping condition is arbitrary (page twenty).

 ## Todos ##

 * __Exceptions__.
-I don't handle exceptions; changing this is a must.
-I am now aware just how brittle scrapers can be.
-They are hostage to external influence: the servers they query, HTTP connection, HTML structure, etc. And so trying to anticipate failure points is important.
-One obvious amendment I can think of for example is to log exceptions when a queried page doesn’t have the CSS I'm looking for.
-Also obvious: account for dud HTTP requests.
+I don't log or handle exceptions; changing this is a must.
+I now know just how brittle scrapers can be.
+They're hostage to external influence: the servers they query, HTTP connection, markup changes, etc. And so trying to spot failure points is important.